 The editorial for #190 makes the ludicrous statement that Visionaries is going to make away for Action Force because fans for the latter have been calling for its return.
 Given how much in advance these comics were produced it’s extremely doubtful letters would have even arrived yet concerning the Visionaries by the time production on this issue was in full swing.
 The fact was this was the end and they knew it.
 It would’ve been better to be honest instead of giving false hope of their return and of the story continuing, which is the impression given above.

 To think I wasn’t aware of a Visionaries comic at this time and I’d start collecting Transformers only two weeks later!
-So close!

 This wasn’t quite the end though.
 Making up a kind of action trilogy for Christmas that year was The Transformers Annual, The Action Force Annual and excitingly The Visionaries Annual.
 Plugged on the editorial page of #190 as the “first Visionaries Annual” it would also be their last.
 Plus, if you actually read the promo below you’ll see it’s not all good news because the strip stories would seem very familiar to fans of the comic.